google/digitalbuildings/tools/validators/instance_validator/README.md

 To use the ontology defined in this repository, run the validator as following: `python3 instance_validator.py --input path/to/YOUR_BUILDING_CONFIG.yaml`

-To validate multiple input files at the same time, you can provide the "--input" parameter multiple times. ("-i" will also work.)
+To validate multiple input files at the same time, you can provide the "--input" parameter multiple times. ("-i" will also work).

 ### Ontology Types extended